 In Vietnam, pastors imprisoned for refusing to give up their ministry are tortured and subjected to forced labour.
 One pastor's daughter watched as police tied her father to the back of a motorcycle and dragged him away.

-In Sudan, a Christian convert from Islam is beheaded:
+In Somalia, a Christian convert from Islam is beheaded: